 How Does LendingTree Get Paid?

 Capital One also offers loans to purchase equipment for your small business.
 It doesn’t offer up any details on how they work, however, so you’ll need to contact a local Capital One banker to learn more.

-Just like with the interest rate and repayment terms on its small business loans, Capital One is tight-lipped about what you’ll need to get a business loan.
-The only real criteria they’re clear about is that you’ll need to have been in business for at least two years, and you’ll need to have a Capital One small business checking account or be willing to open one.
+Just like with the interest rate and repayment terms on its small business loans, Capital One is tight-lipped about its business loan requirements.
+The only real criteria they’re clear about is that you’ll need to:

-Oddly enough for a mostly online bank, you must apply for its business loans in person, which is complicated by the fact that it only operates a little under 300 brick-and-mortar locations in a handful of U.S. states along the East and Gulf coasts.
+Despite the fact that Capital One is primarily an online bank, you must apply for its business loans in person, which is complicated by the fact that it only operates a little over 250 brick-and-mortar locations.
 If you do happen to live near a branch, it’s worth scoping out to see what it can offer you.

+How Does LendingTree Get Paid?